Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.10.4 - Audit Process Creation

-## 3.10.4.1 - Ensure 'Include command line in process creation events' is set to 'Enabled'
+## 3.10.4.1 - 'Include command line in process creation events' is set to 'Enabled'

 >[!NOTE]
 >This policy setting controls whether the process creation command line text is logged in